 My Approach to Helping

-Over time, I have come to figure out that I work best with people who: a) think they are too smart for therapy, or too smart to be generally understood, b) have been struggling with the same problem for many years, or c) want insight in addition to empathy.
+Over time, I have come to figure out that I work best with people who: a) think they are too smart for therapy, or too smart to be generally understood, b) have been struggling with the same problem for many years, or c) might benefit insight in addition to empathy.

 If one of the above describes you, I recommend reaching out for a consultation.
 We can discuss what is causing you to reach out, any concerns or questions you might have, and whether this makes sense for you at this time.

-If you have interest but are unsure, feel free to reach out.
+If you have interest but are unsure, there is no harm in reaching out.
 We can chat on the phone or over email about whether this makes sense for you.
 I keep a wide network of colleagues in case there is a better fit available.

 More Info About My Practice